-We are offering this program in partnership with Construction Experts, Inc. Students may choose individual classes based on their goals and previous experience or work toward a Certificate of Completion in one of four areas of focus.
+We are offering this program in partnership with Construction Experts, Inc. Students may choose individual classes based on their goals and previous experience or work toward a Certificate of Completion in one of six areas of focus.

 All other classes are paced classes.
 Each week a new module will be released.
 The module contains online written lectures, assignments and a quiz.
 You will have all week to complete the assigned tasks.
 All work is due the following Sunday.

 Each class has an instructor.
 Our instructors are construction professionals with decades of specialized experience in estimating, building, civil site work, supervision and project management.

 In addition, all coursework for the certificate programs must be completed within three years.